| Title: | Command Line Option Parser |

 help |

-A character string describing the option to be used by
+A character string describing the option, used by |

 metavar |

-A character string that stands in for the option argument when
+A character string that stands in for the option argument when printing help text.
+Default is the value of |

 callback |